-MISSION The vision of PROJECT ATHLETES is to keep teens engaged with the benefits of organized sports in the off-season and throughout the entire year.
-We not only provide junior high and high school students with opportunities for off-season training but also with the chance to be a part of a "team" regardless of athletic ability or whether they have ever been offered a spot on their school's sports team’s roster.
+MISSION The vision of PROJECT ATHLETES is to keep youth engaged with the benefits of organized sports in the off-season and throughout the entire year.
+We not only provide elementary, middle, and high school students with opportunities for off-season training but also with the chance to be a part of a "team" regardless of athletic ability or whether they have ever been offered a spot on their school's sports team’s roster.
 To support this vision, PROJECT ATHLETES also offers mentoring, academic guidance, homework help, and free snacks during supplemental after-school programing.
 To ensure that student athletes have the equipment necessary to achieve at their fullest potential, we also provide athletic shoes and cleats for athletes in need.
 Project Athletes believes that every teen athlete deserves opportunities to strengthen their character and reach their athletic and academic potential regardless of their athletic ability or financial status.
 Through a combination of structured athletic training, mentoring, and after-school programming, Project Athletes gives teens across central Illinois the chance to excel and be part of a team.
 PROJECT ATHLETES fosters a positive outlook that guide teens on a lifelong journey that prioritizes goal setting, academic achievement, wellness, and balance.
-Not only do we help teens develop their physical abilities; we help them believe in themselves, foster their emotional well-being, and discover their full potential. ● PROJECT ATHLETES helps teens stay engaged with the positive activities of their chosen sport during the off-season, while learning to be accountable adults. ● PROJECT ATHLETES is designed to provide athletic training to improve overall athleticism.
+Not only do we help teens develop their physical abilities; we help them believe in themselves, foster their emotional well-being, and discover their full potential. ● PROJECT ATHLETES helps youth stay engaged with the positive activities of their chosen sport during the off-season, while learning to be accountable adults. ● PROJECT ATHLETES is designed to provide athletic training to improve overall athleticism.
 Focused on speed and agility, core training, and balance and flexibility, our workouts improve performance for each athlete across all sporting activities. ● PROJECT ATHLETES provides our athletes comparable training to having a personal trainer regardless of access to resources. ● PROJECT ATHLETES fosters life’s positive outlooks in ways that help guide teens on their life journey.
 This structured mentoring program recognizes and promotes academic accountability, goal setting and balance in their lives. ● PROJECT ATHLETES requires PROJECT ATHLETES coaches and participants to be held to a high standard of character and moral standing.

 HISTORY Project Athletes’ roots date back to 2009, when one of the co-founders began training and mentoring student athletes.
 The mission was to keep kids involved in sports, monitor and improve their academics and character, and help guide them to higher education.
 Many of the most impacted students involved in the early years were student athletes who were considered at-risk and/or from low-income families.
 Whether it was lack of food, sleep, structure, or guidance those athletes continuously ran into roadblocks and struggled to make it onto the sports field and eventually, the graduation podium.
 That is when the dream of Project Athletes, Inc. was born.
 Remove the roadblocks, give all kids an opportunity, and foster an outlook on life focused on athletic, academic, character improvement, and graduating.
 By 2016, plans were in the works to form an independent non-profit organization to increase impact and reach.
 Project Athlete’s pilot program launched at the Don Moyer Boys and Girls Club, Champaign, IL August 2016, and expanded to Champaign, IL and Urbana, IL school districts in Fall 2016.
 The first summer program was launched in 2017 at the Stephens Family YMCA, Champaign, IL attracting more than 70 participants from roughly 13 area schools.
 Today, Project Athletes is a critical part of after-school and community center programming for junior high school and high school teens.
 The program impacts more than 200 students a week while in session and nearly 100 register for its summer programming.
 Programming reaches three key groups: athletes seeking off-season training, students looking to be part of team who may or may not receive a spot on their school’s sports team, and low-income/at-risk youth.
 To this day, Project Athletes has donated more than 100 pairs of shoes to students in need of athletic shoes, cleats, and spikes through its Cleats for Kids program founded in 2017.
 Project Athletes also supports student athletic apparel, athletic registration fees, community-based athletic training for programs and athletes in need of mentorship or financial support.